 is often very site or system specific.
 Every well should be tested for certain things depending on where

-you live and the types of land-use activities in the area around your well.
+you live and the types of land-use activities around your well.

 Certain tests like bacteria are recommended to be tested for on an annual basis or anytime water changes